sairamk22/Assignment/README.md

 5. Test the API using Swagger UI or any HTTP client like Postman.

-6. To Run the tests, use the command:
+6. To run the tests, use the command:

 	dotnet test
 7. To populate the data - Send a POST request to /api/data with a JSON array of people: